Astrothedreamkeeper/Astrothedreamkeeper/README.md

 ## ''Sleep well''.

-🌙- Hello dear im Astro novalite one of the mains toons i do rater be called Astro simply. im a pretty Kind person. i think ? and i love conforting my friends when they need too! , im also called a Therapist friend . photophobia, also if anyone had a problem with me and the. apologies well the story behind and everytjong forgotten.
+🌙- Hello dear im Astro novalite one of the mains toons i do rater be called Astro simply. im a pretty Kind person. i think ? and i love conforting my friends when they need too! , im also called a Therapist friend . photophobia, also if anyone had a problem with me and then apologies well this os all story behind us and  forgotten.
 ![Astro](https://github.com/Astrothedreamkeeper/Astrothedreamkeeper/blob/d98b41223264935ac4e8dddaaf356936781c2182/IMG_1581.jpeg)

-🌟 - i have a lot of friend and im very ungratefull for them! they are : Dandy, Shelly,Vee,sprout, dazzle , brightney and squirm! .
+🌟 - i have a lot of friend and im very ungratefull for them! they are : Dandy, Shelly,Vee,sprout, dazzle , brightney and squirm! . 🐚🍓🌼📺🎭🐛💡.

 💡🎭📖 -im also part of the Book club which there is brightney and dazzle there too..! i love reading about astronomie and astronologie you could think it the same thing but a bit different!.